How reports from 4chan on the Las Vegas shooting showed up on Google Top Stories

 The search engine picked up the 4chan story from the broader web, and not from anything it ran in its Google News site, according to the spokesperson.

-Google said that 15 percent of searches that Google sees every day are new and that before the 4chan story broke there weren’t many stories around the name “Geary Danley”.
+Google said that 15 percent of searches that Google sees every day are new and that before the 4chan story broke there weren’t many stories around the name “Geary Danley.”
 So when the 4chan story began to circulate, it instantly rose to the top of Google’s Top Stories section for this set of queries.

 Google explained that it uses a number of signals to determine how results are ranked — which include both the relative authority of a source as well as the timeliness of the information.
 The company tries to strike a balance between the two when it presents information.
 This time, it clearly got the balance wrong.